Angelelz/WinHelloUnlock/ReadMe.md

 So basically, you need to have access to the data, the hardware and the biometrics (or pin).

 As I said, I'm not a programmer, so any criticism will be well received.
 Feel free to commit any change or PR.
-I will start commenting the code soon.

 Credits
 -------